ec0629/node-recipes/README.md

 ---

+## Recipe 15: error handling best practices
+Node.js: Getting Started, Samer Buna, Pluralsight, (September 11, 2018)
+- demonstrates how overly generic catch can mask underlying issues and provides an example of how to address the issue

+---

 # Notes
 ## 1: Understanding how require works
 when a module is created we are given access to several local variables that may appear global.